 The course seeks to provide students with the breadth of technical and managerial expertise in construction, and an up-to-date knowledge of legislation and regulations.
 The course intends to provide forefront education for our graduates to face exciting and demanding challenges as leaders of a multidisciplinary project team, and also provides the opportunity to use modern equipment within a well-resourced environment.
 The knowledge gained enables students to have the confidence to work with other professionals and to deliver in complex project or process environments.

-The BSc (Hons) Commercial Management (Construction Site Management Apprenticeship) aims to:
+The BSc (Hons) Construction Management (Construction Site Management Apprenticeship) aims to:

-- Produce graduates who are equipped to take up responsible professional employment as quantity surveyors and commercial managers in the construction industry.
+- Produce graduates who are equipped to take up responsible professional employment as construction managers in the construction industry.

 - Maintain recognition and accreditation by the appropriate professional institution.